stamat/poops/README.md

 **Options:**
 * `sourcemap` - whether to generate sourcemaps or not, sourcemaps are generated only for non-minified files since they are useful for debugging.
 Default is `false`.
 This is a direct esbuild option
 * `minify` - whether to minify the output or not, minification is performed by Terser and is only applied to non-minified files.
 Default is `false`
-* `mangle` - whether to mangle the output or not, mangling is performed by Terser and this is the only Terser oprion.
+* `mangle` - whether to mangle the output or not, mangling is performed by Terser and this is the only Terser option.
 Default is `false`
 * `justMinified` - whether you want to have a minified file as output only.
 Removes the non-minified file from the output.
 Useful for production builds.
 Default is `false`
 * `format` - the output format, can be `iife` or `esm` or `cjs` - this is a direct esbuild option
 * `target` - the target for the output, can be `es2018` or `es2019` or `es2020` or `esnext` for instance - this is a direct esbuild option